-For renewables to thrive in the future, every country needs to allow non-renewable based energy to continue for some more time.
-Credit: Acid pix/Flickr.
+To allow renewables to thrive in the future, dirty energy should be allowed to continue for some time

 Solar energy does not need government support any more.
 Case in point -tariffs hit an all time low in May when Avaada Power quoted to sell electricity for just Rs 2.44 per unit at the auction for the phase III of a solar park in Rajasthan.

 Not only will it uproot existing notions about how we consume energy, but will also enable the world to become a global solar family.